allfed/GeomagneticModel/README.md

 - overheat/outage plots are not saved to a region subfolder which can cause unwanted overwrites
 - document PowerGrid printed output in more detail
-- document other PowerGrid->compareGICresults, and PowerGrid->LoadRegionE
-- the Estonia data mentioned in the manual is out of date
+- the Estonia data mentioned in this manual's examples is out of date
-- what's the purpose of compareGICresults?